yaoshixin007/MCW-Containers-and-DevOps/WDS/Whiteboard design session trainer guide - Containers and DevOps.md

     Azure Container Instances also provide a simple way to manage individual containers without management tooling.

-    Azure Container Services (AKS) provides a fully managed service with the full set of orchestration and management tools.
+    Azure Kubernetes Service (AKS) provides a fully managed service with the full set of orchestration and management tools.
 This is the best possible choice for reduced management overhead while still having access to the features provided with orchestration platforms like Kubernetes.

 2.  *With so many platforms and tools for Docker and container orchestration, how should we choose an option for Azure?*